basierend auf Bewertungen

 Alpha-linolenic acid (ALA)

-V.a. contained in linseed oil, soybean oil, rapeseed oil and margarine
+V.a Contained in linseed oil, soybean oil, rapeseed oil and margarine

-eicosapentaenoic acid (EPA)
+Eicosapentaenoic acid (EPA)

-V.a. contained in sea fish (salmon, mackerel, herring, sardines, tuna) and algae
+V.a Contained in sea fish (salmon, mackerel, herring, sardines, tuna) and algae

 Docosahexaenoic acid (DHA)

-V.a.found in sea fish and algae
+V.a contained in sea fish and algae

 Omega 6 fatty acids

-linoleic acid
+Linolic acid

 (+) important for skin structure/skin barrier